Epcot Rope Drop and Early Entry Strategy 2024

 Epcot Rope Drop Strategy

-At every Disney World park now, there are a ton of possible scenarios you might find yourself in based on whether or not you have Early Entry, the individual Lightning Lanes, or Genie+.
+At every Disney World park now, there are a ton of possible scenarios you might find yourself in based on whether or not you have Early Entry, Lightning Lane Multi Pass, and Lightning Lane Single Pass.
 At Epcot, there’s also the fact that there are two entrances, which means even more possibilities to worry about.
 Luckily, the park isn’t particularly challenging, so we don’t have to stress much about rope drop.
 There is some stress involved just before rope drop, though…

 “Rope Drop” Goes Digital at 7AM